Dr-Nekoma/salem/intro-to-sal.md

 - Vars are treated as variable references to data available in the reader's environment.
-Typically they are used to refer to user-defined values, but they can also refer to modules, files that the user wish to embed in the program, and other such things.
+Typically they are used to refer to user-defined values, but they can also refer to modules, files that the user wants to embed in the program, environment variables, and other such things.
 - Combos are treated as function calls, with the left element being the the function and its right element being the argument or argument list.